- Monevator - https://monevator.com -

 Final thoughts on low-cost index funds and ETFs

-If you’re looking for the cheapest place to buy and hold your low-cost index funds then take a look at our broker comparison [27] table.
+If you’re looking for the cheapest place to buy and hold your low-cost index funds then do take a gander at our broker comparison [29] table.

-Our article on designing your own asset allocation [28] will help you construct your own portfolio.
-If you want a quick shortcut, you can do a lot worse than checking out our best multi-asset fund [29] picks for an instant portfolio solution.
+Our article on designing your own asset allocation [30] will help you construct your portfolio.
+If you want a quick shortcut, you could do a lot worse than checking out our best multi-asset fund [31] picks for an instant portfolio solution.

 We update this list periodically.
 Quoted TCOs may date, as fund groups fight their turf wars by undercutting each other (hurrah!) but this article should still prove an excellent starting point for your research.

-If anyone comes across any better index tracker options I’d love to hear about them in the comments below.
+If anyone comes across any better index tracker options then please shout in the comments below.

 Take it steady,